Book name: The Last Kashmiri Rose

 The modern perspective of The Last Kashmiri Rose meant that a woman and a local policeman were given far more prominence in the investigation than might have been true of the period, but again I appreciated the fairness given to minority characters because it threw a light on one of the many ways that we could have done better over there.

-The comment section is open.
-See you on Friday for my next post.
+The comments section is open.
 Thank you for reading my review.

-If you fancy something different, you might like to take a chance on my review of Snow Country by Yasunari Kawabata here.
+If you fancy something different, you might like to take a chance on my review of Snow Country by Yasunari Kawabata.